hatchet/hatchet/docs/install.rst

 Install
 -------
-Hatchet requires a Python installation (2.7+), numpy and pandas.
+Hatchet requires a Python installation (2.7+), matplotlib, numpy and pandas.